Dr. Kuno Struck House: Dr. Kuno Struck

 Kuno Struck was born in Davenport in 1883 to Henry C. and Johanna (Wessel) Struck.
 He graduated from the local schools and received a medical degree from the State University of Iowa.
 He specialized in bacteriology and pathology.
 He started a practice in Davenport after a year with his cousin in Moline, Illinois, Dr. Arp.
 Dr. Struck married Norma Petersen, the daughter of Max D. Petersen who was one of the owners of the J.H.C.
 Petersen's Sons' Store.
-However, Struck stopped practicing medicine shortly after his marriage to Norma.
-While he spent most of his time traveling, he also served as a vice president at Davenport Bank and Trust and on the boards of a variety of local organizations.
+However, Struck stopped practicing medicine shortly after the United States entered WWI in 1917.
+He served as a vice president at Davenport Bank and Trust and on the boards of a variety of local organizations.
 Struck had interests in painting, playing the violin, ornithology, and wild flowers.

 History

-The house was designed by the Davenport architectural firm of Clausen & Kruse in the Jacobean Revival style.
+The house was designed by the Davenport architectural firm of Clausen & Kruse in the Jacobean Revival style after Dr Struck saw in England a first century English Tudor mansion and had this home built as a replica.
 It is the only house built in this architectural style in the city.
 The house was completed in 1911 and called Clifton Manor.
 Norma's family home Clifton Hill was on the property next door.
 Dr. Struck lived here until his death in 1947.
 Norma, and their only child Dorothy and her husband, continued to live in the house.
 Dorothy was married at least twice, to William Mundy and James H. Bell.
 A gardener and chauffeur were also a part of the household.
 Lavish parties were held in the house in the 1950s and the 1960s.
 Norma died in 1973.

 The family sold the house before it became a part of Marycrest College in 1978 and served the college as a community center.
 It also housed a variety of offices for the school in subsequent years.
 In 1984 area designers transformed the house for a Decorators' Show House fundraiser for the Quad City Symphony Orchestra.
 After the college closed the rest of the campus was converted into Marycrest Senior Living, but the Struck House has remained separate from that development.
 It was sold to Marlene and Donald Talbot in 2005 and to Randy and Mary McDonald in 2018.